 Informatics of the Oppressed.
 Rodrigo Ochigame.

-Looks at historic experiments in informatics from Cuban socialism and liberation theology for redistriubtion of informational wealth.
+Looks at historic experiments in informatics from Cuban socialism and liberation theology for redistribution of informational wealth.

 Recent scholarship has documented the disastrous effects of “surveillance capitalism,” and in particular how commercial search engines deploy “algorithms of oppression” that reinforce racist and sexist patterns of exposure, invisibility, and marginalization.